uvlens/edu_sdk/README.md

 	These UV levels indicate how dangerous the UV is.
 UV starts becoming dangerous around the Moderate level and by the time you get to Extreme UV some people could burn in as little as 10 minutes.

-Now lets add this functionality to the our **getCurrentUV** function, this simply means changing the line where we set the output to the UV `document.getElementById("output").innerHTML = UV`.
+Next lets add this functionality to the the **getCurrentUV** function, this simply means changing the line where you set the output to the UV `document.getElementById("output").innerHTML = UV`.
-We just need to write `getMeaningfulUV(UV)` to the output instead of simply `UV`, this way our output will be set to whatever the getMeaningfulUV function returns when it is given "UV" (the UV index) as an input.
+You just need to write `getMeaningfulUV(UV)` after the equals sign instead of simply `UV`, this way your output will be set to whatever the **getMeaningfulUV** function returns when it is given "UV" (the UV index) as an input.

-####_Try it out! your current UV function should now write a meaningful output as its response._
+####_Try it out! your current UV function should write a meaningful output as its response._

-OK now the tricky bit, lets format the **UV forecasts** into a **table** so that we can see what is going on there.
+OK now the tricky bit, lets format the **UV forecasts** into a **table** so that you can see what is going on there.
-1. Add a `<select>` element with `id="day"` so that we can choose which day we want to see the forecast for.
+1. Add a `<select>` element with `id="day"` so that you can choose which day you want to see the forecast for.
 2. Add four `<options>` elements for today and the next three days to the select like this, these should have values from **0 to 3**:

 	```html